calincrist/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 Here we have 2 screens to complete this flow:

-1. Enter your account details (full name, email, username, password)
+1. Enter account details (full name, email, username, password)
     - *SignUpViewController*
 2. Confirm the verification code
     - *ConfirmSignUpViewController*

 In AWS Amplify, signing up and confirming look very similar to the sign in process.

 The only thing that is different is the result.
-It's using *SignUpResult* that contains the signUp confirmation state.
+It's using `SignUpResult` that contains the signUp confirmation state.

     /// Indicates the state of user during the sign up operation. public enum SignUpConfirmationState {